 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Solution (for nebulizer): Keep the medicine in the foil pouch until you are ready to use it.
 Store the vials at room temperature, away from heat and direct light.
-Open a vial only when you are ready to use the nebulizer.
-The rest of the vials in the pouch should be used within 2 weeks after the foil pouch has been opened.
-Do not use the medicine after the expiration date.
+The vials in the pouch must be used within 2 weeks after you open the foil pouch.

 Drugs and Foods to Avoid: